newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/authorization-architect-firm.md

 ### Eligibility Criteria

-* The firm must be a sole proprietorship of a licensed architect, or
+* The firm must be the Sole Proprietorship of a licensed architect, or
-* A partnership of licensed architects, or
+* A General Partnership of licensed architects, or
-* A partnership of closely `allied professionals|allied-professionals` including at least one licensed architect, a professional service corporation
+* A General Partnership of closely `allied professionals|allied-professionals` including at least one licensed architect,or
+- A Corporation

 ### Application Requirements

-* Business name and address
+* Business name
+- Business address
 * Business address of any satellite office
 * Name and license number of the architect in charge of the principal office
 * Name and license number of the architects in charge of each additional office